MicrosoftDocs/win32/desktop-src/Msi/ice34.md

 ---
-Description: 'ICE34 validates that each radio button on every RadioButtonGroup Control has a property in the Property column of the RadioButton table that specifies its radio button group.' ms.assetid: '23a88a5a-89e9-47bc-9c0a-6101ce03123c'
+Description: ICE34 validates that each radio button on every RadioButtonGroup Control has a property in the Property column of the RadioButton table that specifies its radio button group. ms.assetid: 23a88a5a-89e9-47bc-9c0a-6101ce03123c
 title: ICE34
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ICE34